Update: Similac Lawsuit Filed Over Infant's NEC Death

 Is Similac Baby Formula FDA Approved?

 No. The U.S. FDA does not approve premature infant formulas before they can be marketed.
-However, all formula marketed in the United States must meet federal nutrient requirements and infant formula manufacturers must notify the FDA prior to marketing a new formula.
+However, all formula marketed in the United States must meet federal nutrient requirements and infant formula manufacturers must notify the FDA before marketing a new formula.

 Which Products Use Other Cow Milk Formulas?